 - While the tomatoes are roasting, cut the vegetables and keep aside.

-- Take a sauce pan, heat 2 – 3 tbsp. oil and sauté onions, carrots, celery and garlic until soft, about 8 minutes.
+- Take a sauce pan, heat 2 – 3 tablespoon oil and sauté onions, carrots, celery and garlic until soft, about 8 minutes.

 - Add roasted tomatoes, reserved tomato juice, chicken broth or 1 ½ cups water + chicken bouillon, bay leaf and bring to a boil.
 If using butter, add it now.
 Simmer until vegetables are tender, about 15 – 20 minutes.